-The Funding Assurance Escrow provides a means of ensuring adequate funding while giving the Committee the flexibility to return all or a portion of the Escrow funds to an owner if it appears that there is a likelihood of overfunding.
-In this docket, the parties request that the entire contribution required from FPLE be deposited in the Escrow, TR. at Page 58, and that MMWEC, Taunton, and Hudson be allowed to deposit 25% of their 2009 obligation into the Escrow, with the remaining 75% to be held in Trust (Exhibit 2, TR. at Page 29).
-MMWEC also requested that its current Escrow balance remain in the Escrow (Exhibit 2, TR. at Page 29).
-The parties request this treatment of contributions due to their expectation that the operating license for Seabrook Station will be extended to 2050, and that earnings over that longer term will result in excess funds being held in the Trust at the end of decommissioning (TR. at Pages 41-42.
-FPLE intends to apply for the operating license extension in the second quarter of 2010, Exhibit 1 at 9, and the NRC typically acts on license extension applications in 2 years (TR. at Pages 23-24).
+- 19 The Funding Assurance Escrow provides a means of ensuring adequate funding - while giving the Committee the flexibility to return all or a portion of the Escrow funds - 21 to an owner if it appears that there is a likelihood of overfunding.
+In this docket, the - 22 parties request that the entire contribution required from FPLE be deposited in the - 23 Escrow, TR.
+At Page 58, and that MMWEC, Taunton, and Hudson be allowed to - 24 deposit 25% of their 2009 obligation into the Escrow, with the remaining 75% to be

-We note that in the Annual Report FPLE requested release of its funds presently held in the Escrow, Exhibit 1 at 28, but withdrew that request before the public hearing

-1 (Exhibit 2 at 3).
-MMWEC has offered testimony opposing the release of any of FPLE's

-Escrow funds in the event the FPLE's request to withdraw is not accepted (Exhibit 8 at

-The Committee recognizes that if the NRC approves a license extension to 2050, the funding schedule will project FPLE and MMWEC to be overfunded when decommissioning is complete in 2101 (Exhibit 16).
-The level of projected Trust balances for each owner is expected to change as we undertake additional review in 2009.
-At this time we will continue to hold the Escrow funds of FPLE and MMWEC, and neither release any portion nor transfer the monies to the Trust.
-Further, FPLE is to deposit all of its 2009 contribution in the Escrow.
-MMWEC is to deposit 75% of its 2009 contribution in the Trust and 25% in the Escrow.

-The most recent schedules of payments for Taunton and Hudson show that neither is expected to be overfunded at the end of decommissioning, even if the operating license is extended to 2050.
-For this reason, we will transfer the funds held in the Escrow for Taunton and Hudson to their respective Trusts.
+- held in Trust.
+(Exhibit 2, TR. at Page 29) MMWEC also requested that its current - 2 Escrow balance remain in the Escrow.
+(Exhibit 2, TR. at Page 29) The parties - 3 request this treatment of contributions due to their expectation that the operating - 4 license for Seabrook Station will be extended to 2050, and that earnings over that - 5 longer term will result in excess funds being held in the Trust at the end of - 6 decommissioning.
+TR. at Pages 41-42.
+FPLE intends to apply for the operating - 7 license extension in the second quarter of 2010, Exhibit 1 at 9, and the NRC typically - 8 acts on license extension applications in 2 years.
+TR. at Pages 23-24. - 9 We note that in the Annual Report FPLE requested release of its funds - presently held in the Escrow, Exhibit 1 at 28, but withdrew that request before the - public hearing.
+(Exhibit 2 at 3) The Committee also notes that in the event that - 12 FPLE's request to withdraw is not accepted, MMWEC has offered testimony opposing - the release of any of FPLE's Escrow funds.
+(Exhibit 8 at 4) - The Committee recognizes that if the NRC approves a license extension to - 15 2050, the funding schedule will project FPLE and MMWEC to be overfunded when - decommissioning is complete in 2101.
+The level of projected Trust balances for each - owner is expected to change as we undertake additional review in 2009.
+At this time - we will continue to hold the escrow funds of FPLE and MMWEC, and neither release - any portion nor transfer the monies to the Trust.
+Further, FPLE is to deposit all of its - 20 2009 contribution in the escrow.
+MMWEC is to deposit 75% of its 2009 contribution - 21 in the Trust and 25% in the escrow. - The most recent schedules of Payments for Taunton and Hudson show that - 23 neither is expected to be over funded at the end of decommissioning, even if the - operating license is extended to 2050.
+For this reason, we will transfer the funds held in escrow for Taunton and Hudson to their respective Trusts.
 All of the 2009 contributions by Taunton and Hudson will be deposited in the Trust.